MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Write-Host.md

 > This enables the **capture** or **suppression** of data written using `Write-Host` while preserving backwards compatibility.
 >
 > The `$InformationPreference` preference variable and `InformationAction` common parameter do not affect `Write-Host` messages.
+> The exception to this rule is `-InformationAction Ignore`, which effectively suppresses `Write-Host` output. (see "Example 5")

 ## EXAMPLES